soak the edge

 of ecological disaster, surreal devastations of war waged

-on a landscape even if bathed in a breathtaking sunset.
+on a landscape even if bathed in breathtaking sunset.

-A Revised Sublime contains this tension as a warning.
+Revised Sublime contains this tension as a warning

 It is a complex beauty entangled in power, like oil on